 All other applicable policies, procedures, and forms can be found in the Great Hearts Academies Standard School Policies Guide.
 Below is a list of some of the policies included in the guide.
-To view the full guide, click here.
+To view the full Standard School Policies Guide, click here.